skypy/skypy.github.io/_posts/2014-07-04-remote-host-identification-changed.md

 ---

 I reinstalled OS to one of my old machine.
 So I had to setup other softwares on the system which includes open-ssh.
-The problem was that when I tried to login to the system via ssh from a different system.
+The problem started when I tried to login to the system via ssh from a different system.

 Here is the message generated in the terminal from the system I was trying to log in.